suhasjagadish/E_Commerce_Data/readme.md

  * Products
  * Sellers

 The data of the each table were in CSV(`Comma seperated values`).
 So it was imported to the Sql envirnment and the analysis is done.
-Since size of the data is very large Google Sandbox Big Query is used since the processing speed is faster
+Since size of the data is very large Google Sandbox Big Query is used since the processing speed is faster.
+This ananlysis has  analysing of data and providing `Actionable insight` with some `Recomandation`

 ## Concepts used